Should I use facemasks

 If you are well, you do not need to wear a facemask to protect yourself from COVID-19.

-Facemasks are generally for people who are suspected or known to have the virus and people in close contact (within a metre) of someone suspected or known to be infected.
+Facemasks are generally for people who are suspected or known to have the virus and people in close contact (within 1.5 metres) of someone suspected or known to be infected.
 This is normally only healthcare workers and carers.

-People who are sick with COVID-19 should wear a facemask (if they can) when they need to leave self-isolation, for example when they get tested or go to see a doctor.
+People who are sick with COVID-19 should wear a facemask (if they can) when they need to leave quarantine, for example when they get tested or go to see a doctor.

 How to use facemasks safely

 Be careful to use facemasks properly.
 Follow the steps below to help protect others around you:

 - If given masks by your GP, leave the masks in a zip-lock bag until you need to use them.